 Michelle Douglas and the sharp dressed man she had in tow didn’t bother knocking on the front door when they all but ran inside; it was their loud complaining that told Brooke that they had company.

 “My god, it’s a madhouse out there!” she shouted as she quickly closed the door behind her.
 “Channels 4, 7, and 9 all have eyes in the sky, and there are at least forty boats crowding the sound!
+They had to reroute the ferries!
 We could barely get to the dock without hitting somebody!”

 “I have water rights 50 feet from the shore,” Jack shouted from the great room.